scalar/scalar/documentation/fastify.md

 // …
 ```

-_Note: It's not really a problem to have an `import` statement in the middle of your file, it’s not really common, though.
+_Note: It’s not really a problem to have an `import` statement in the middle of your file, it’s not really common, though.
 Feel free to move it to the top of your files, where `import` statements usually live._

 Wow, this is it already.
 Restart the server, if it didn’t already and take a look at your new API reference: